Bobby Meacham -Manager

-Dowse is entering his first season as the Bisons Strength & Conditioning Coach and his fifth season as a Strength Coach in the Blue Jays Organization.
+Dowse is entering his second season as the Bisons Strength & Conditioning Coach and his sixth season as a Strength Coach in the Blue Jays Organization.
 He spent three seasons in Single-A Lansing (2011-2013) and one in Single-A Dunedin (2014) of the Florida State League.
 Dowse also interned with the Blue Jays Major League team during the 2010 season.

 In the 2014 off-season, Dowse worked with some of Canada's top Amateur Baseball talent throughout the country.
 He has also been part of Major League Baseball's Envoy Program for the past three years.